© Joseph Howarth

 |

 Spring has officially (and finally) landed in Toronto!
-With the new season comes warmer weather, beautiful flowers, and an incredible lineup of events, activities, festivals and more.
+With the new season comes warmer weather, beautiful flowers, and an incredible lineup of events, activities, festivals, and more.

 In particular, Toronto’s waterfront completely transforms.
 Parks turn green, flowers bloom, and the harbour is busy with boats, ferries, and cruises.